walczxak/walczxak/README.md

 🏫 Tech school student (3rd year)
 🧠 Learning React, Python, Flask & algorithms
 🎯 Building real projects — no tutorial copy-paste here

+> *“It’s not about being the best.
+It’s about being better than yesterday.”*

 ---